zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/vbcs-lab/applicationdevelopment-labguide.md

      ![](./media/2.10.1.png)

-10. Create another Business Object named **Product Order** (ProductOrder) by clicking the **plus sign** at the top of the Business Objects list again
+9. Create another Business Object named **Product Order** (ProductOrder) by clicking the **plus sign** at the top of the Business Objects list again

     ![](./media/2.9.1.png)

-    The **Product Order** Business Object will contain specifics about orders made by managers/franchisees including the associate that made the order, the order date, the current order status (open, shipped, complete) , and the last date some action (order shipped, order closed, etc.) occurred on the order.
+    The **Product Order** Business Object will contain specifics about orders made by managers/franchisees including the associate that made the order, the order date, the current order status (open, shipped, complete) , and the last transaction date (order shipped, order closed, etc.) occurred on the order.

     Add these fields; be sure to mark them all **Required**